Animals

 Least ConcernNATURAL HABITAT

-• Make 3-tiered nests that can be strong enough to hold a human
+• They make three-tiered nests that can be strong enough to hold a human.

-• Stand on hippos to look for frogs to eat
+• They stand on hippos to look for frogs to eat.

-• Shape of their head gave them their name -
+• The long, flat crest on their head that looks like a hammer gave them their name. -

 Humboldt Penguin